AK-Homberger/D1Mini-GasCounter/README.md

-# D1Mini-GasCounter
+# D1-Mini Gas Counter

-A simple counter for the gas meter with a web interface
+A simple counter for the gas meter with a web interface.